 Who can apply?

 Independent HEIs established in any country of the world can apply for Jean Monnet Actions.
 Individuals cannot apply directly for a grant.
+Organisations from Belarus and Russian Federation are not eligible to participate in this action.

 Are there any limitations regarding the scope of scientific areas that Jean Monnet Actions need to adhere?